 What’s the Difference Between FDI and FII?.
-Difference Between FDI and FII – Both FDI and FII is related to investment in a foreign country.
-What is FDI, What if FII?.
+Both FDI and FII is related to investment in a foreign country.
 FDI or Foreign Direct Investment is an investment that a parent company makes in a foreign country.
 On the contrary, FII or Foreign Institutional Investor is an investment made by an investor in the markets of a foreign nation.
-Recently we also provide complete guide for ADR and GDR.
-Now you can scroll down below and check complete details regarding What’s the Difference Between FDI and FII?
+Recently we also provide a complete guide for ADR and GDR.

 If you like this article then please like us on Facebook so that you can get our updates in future ……….and subscribe to our mailing list ” freely “